acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-calculating-areas.md

 In addition to summation OpenMP supports several other reduction operations, such as multiplication, minimum, maximum, logical operators.
 Next, we will look at other uses of reduction variables.

-## Finding the maximum value in an array
+## Finding the Maximum Value in an Array
 Let's say that we need to search through an array to find the largest value.
 How could we do this type of search in parallel?
 Let's begin with the serial version.

 ~~~